klee045/assurity/README.md

 ## Extra Notes

+- An **assumption** that I have is `Security Groups` refer to the subset under `Group` where `securityEnabled: true` and `mailEnabled: false` and NOT `Network Security Groups (NSG)` or `Application Security Groups (ASG)`

-- This backend service is designed to be a daemon app, without a user hence it is obtaining tokens via [OAuth 2.0 client credentials flow](https://learn.microsoft.com/en-us/entra/identity-platform/v2-oauth2-client-creds-grant-flow)
+- This backend service is designed to be a **daemon app**, without a user hence it is obtaining tokens via [OAuth 2.0 client credentials flow](https://learn.microsoft.com/en-us/entra/identity-platform/v2-oauth2-client-creds-grant-flow)

-- Being a daemon app, there will unlikely be any user interaction so admin consent has to be given manually
+- Being a daemon app, there will unlikely be any user interaction so **admin consent has to be given manually**

   - unable to use a redirect endpoint for admin users to grant consent as part of the flow as this assumes there is an interface available to do redirects and callbacks
   - if there is an interface available, it will then mean there will be users involved and so it will no longer be just a daemon app and the [OAuth 2.0 code grant](https://learn.microsoft.com/en-us/entra/identity-platform/v2-oauth2-auth-code-flow) should be used instead